 Patients suffering from mitral valve regurgitation often experience symptoms like difficulty breathing, fatigue, heart palpitations, and swelling in the legs and feet.
 These symptoms can indicate a variety of cardiovascular issues, so it’s important to schedule an appointment with a cardiologist if you are experiencing any of these symptoms.

 Often doctors can use a stethoscope to identify heart murmurs caused by the leaking valve.
 An echocardiogram allows doctors to visually examine the heart while in motion.
-Often x-rays and MRIs are also used in the diagnosis process.
+X-rays and MRIs are also used in the diagnosis process.

 Treatment for Mitral Valve Regurgitation